ruben-david-roy/NeuraNET-API-Playground/README.md

 - **Send Message**: Click to interact with the chat model.

 ### TTS Model
 The NeuraNET Text-to-Speech AI Model, referred to as NeuraNET Mint, has an array of 300 distinct voice options.
-This can be used for completely free of charge.
+This model and API can be used for completely free of charge.

 ### Moderation Model
 The NeuraNET Text Moderation AI Model, referred to as NeuraNET Sentinel, is a large moderation model for moderating text.
 The moderation model has 2 variations: Default and Unbiased.
-This can be used for completely free of charge.
+This model and API can be used for completely free of charge.

 ## API Endpoints
 - Image Generation: `POST https://neuranet-ai.com/api/v1/image`